Best Deals on Health and Beauty Products

 Hair Dryers

-The Shark SpeedStyle Pro Flex competes with the highly sought-after Dyson models, but at more than half the price.
+The Shark SpeedStyle Pro Flex competes with the highly sought-after Dyson models, but at more than half the price—and it’s $20 less than the previous low.
 Like the Dyson models, our testers liked how easily the attachments snapped onto the hair dryer, and how you can rotate them without removing them.
 Its airflow is so strong that when turned on, it has a kickback.

 It has another high-end feature: its IQ Speed Styling & Drying Suite automatically adjusts heat and speed depending on the attachment.
 The attachments are unique and feature-rich, including the Frizzfighter, which is helpful in making sleek bangs (and flyaways).
 The diffuser features different prong lengths depending on hair type, and its brush attachment includes boar bristles.
 Its highest temperature reading in our tests was 115° F.